-For more information, please call 304-691-1262
+For more information, please call 304.691.1262

-Is fellowship-trained in musculoskeletal oncology and is the region's only orthopedic surgeon who specializes in orthopedic oncology.
+Dr. Cheung is fellowship-trained in musculoskeletal oncology and is the region's only orthopedic surgeon who specializes in orthopedic oncology.
 He performs specialized orthopedic treatments for bone and soft-tissue cancers and the latest techniques in limb-sparing reconstruction.
-Dr. Cheung completed his musculoskeletal oncology fellowship at Harvard Medical School and his orthopedic residency at West Virginia University.
+Dr. Cheung is also the region's most experienced orthopedic surgeon in performing MAKOplasty — or partial knee replacement — using an interactive robotic arm.
+He completed his musculo-skeletal oncology fellowship at Harvard Medical School and his orthopedic residency at West Virginia University.

 Dr. Day earned his medical degree from the University of Illinois before graduating his residency in orthopedic surgery at Louisiana State University.
 He has completed advanced training and fellowships in the field of sports medicine and traumatology at Atlanta Medical Center, Department of Orthopedics.
 He specializes in orthopedic traumatology, and his expertise ranges from care of patients with injuries from cartilage damage to devastating pelvic and acetubular fractures.